 Mbalula says R350 SRD grant will be converted to basic income grant

-ANC S-G says thousands of youngsters will be trained for the defence force
+Thousands of youngsters will be trained for the defence force: ANC SG

 Image: SANDILE NDLOVU